 Are you tired of hearing worn-out ideas on leadership and change?

-Twice a month, our new podcast series Leading Views takes you beyond the Brussels Bubble and into the mind of a different type of leader.
+Our podcast series Leading Views takes you beyond the Brussels Bubble and into the mind of a different type of leader.
 From politics to the arts and from business to civil society, each guest offers an alternative and fresh view on how to make Europe better.

 15 November 2018